My Story

 I did not have any expectations when I first plugged these Tannoy DC2000 speakers in.
 After first few tracks I was neither disappointed, nor excited.
 They seemed neutral.

-Bass is low enough to enjoy most music but if you ever experienced well recorded music with low bass on a full range system, you know that something is missing.
-The bass is quite quick, as you would expect from a closed box.
-Tracks like Water of Love by Dire Straits sound dynamic and do not lack anything.
+Bass is low enough to enjoy most music but if you ever experienced well recorded music with really low bass on a full range system, you know that something is missing.
+As one may expect from a closed box, the low end is well controlled, without any artificial overhung.
+Tracks such as Water of Love by Dire Straits sound quite dynamic and make your foot tap.

 Midrange and treble are well balanced – not shouty but not dull either.
 Vocals and instruments sound nice but do not sound ‘alive’.
 They are of course different degrees of sounding close to alive, and perhaps at the time of testing I was used to my other speakers (i.e. Tannoy LGM) and the Tannoy DC2000 simply did not sound nowhere near as good as the other speakers.
 Saying that, when I test speakers I apply the same ‘ultimate’ test scale regardless of the price.
-What I am trying to say here is that if you normally listen to the music on low quality speakers, you will be very impressed with DC2000 but if you have a relatively good quality set up, you may not appreciate them as much.
-They are not the most transparent speakers in the world, however, they are quite easy to listen.
+What I am trying to say here is that if you normally listen to the music on low quality speakers, you may well be very impressed with what the DC2000 can offer.
+However, if you have a relatively good set up, you may not appreciate them as much.
+They are not the most transparent speakers in the world, however, they are quite easy to listen to.
 They are capable of playing many different types of music at relatively high levels without causing distress to listener’s ears.

 Another important part of speakers’ presentation is depth of soundstage.
 Unfortunately the reviewed pair does not have much of it.
-The presentation is actually very similar to all other Dual Concentric Tannoy speakers – sound seems to be coming from in front of the speakers.
-This may have something to do with the construction of the driver as I actually never heard any Dual Concentric driver capable of sounding ‘from behind’ the speakers.
-Or it just may just by how designers voiced them.
-Maybe because of this Tannoy DC2000 are not that engaging.
-You will not have tears in your eyes when listening to Bob Dylan’s – Girl From the North Country, but it will not sound bad at all – just less engaging than on other speakers.
+The presentation is actually very similar to all other Dual Concentric Tannoy speakers that I experienced, where the sound seems to be coming from in front of the speakers.
+This may have something to do with the construction of the drivers, as I have not yet experienced any Dual Concentric speakers creating soundstage illusion where the sound sources appear to be behind the speakers.
+Or it just may just by how their designers voiced them.
+Perhaps because of this, I don’t find these Tannoy DC2000 that engaging.
+Some speakers, on tracks such as Bob Dylan’s – Girl From the North Country, can make me very emotional, whereas I did not get any of that with these DC2000.
+Don’t get me wrong, they don’t sound bad – just less engaging than other speakers I experienced.

 Tannoy DC2000 are quite neutral with a good low end extension and moderate level of transparency.
-Not the most engaging speakers but easy to listen.
-Good value for money but overall nothing to get excited about.
+Not the most engaging speakers but relatively easy to listen to.
 Before buying, I would definitely recommend to listen to other second hand speakers available within this price range.

 Balance of Sound: | ![]() |